ellakhoward/Historic-VR-Resources/README.md

 ## Video Tutorials

-Each markdown tutorial includes a link to a corresponding video tutorial for visual learners.
+Several of the markdown tutorials include a link to a corresponding video tutorial.
 These screencasts provide detailed demonstrations of the processes described in the written guides.

 ## Additional Features

-Beyond the core features documented in the tutorials, this project also supports:
+This project includes several interactive elements for engaging VR experiences:
-- Photo displays that appear when approaching specific locations
+- Information panels that appear when approaching buildings
+- Animated NPC tour guides with audio narration
+- Historical picture frames that display when approached
-- Viewpoint areas where users can see modern-day skybox imagery
+- Viewpoint areas where users can see modern-day 360° panoramic views
 - More interaction types being developed (wayfinding features coming soon)

 ## Requirements